Wondering if the Wind Breaker

 While not a fully illustrated conclusion, this release gave fans a glimpse into how the decade-long story was meant to officially end.

-What is the Current Status of the Japanese Wind Breaker Manga?
+What is the Current Status of the Japanese Wind Breaker Manga ?

-Here are the current key status points for the Japanese manga:
+Here are the current key status points for the Japanese

 * Publication Status: ✅ Actively Ongoing